digitalocean/gradient-agent-templates/pdocs-agent/README.md

 # 📄 Product Documentation QA Agent Template

-This project is a template for deploying a Retrieval-Augmented Generation (RAG) agent on the [DigitalOcean GenAI Platform](https://www.digitalocean.com/products/gen-ai) that answers user questions based on your product documentation.
+This project is a template for deploying a Retrieval-Augmented Generation (RAG) agent on the [DigitalOcean Gradient Platform](https://www.digitalocean.com/products/gradient) that answers user questions based on your product documentation.

 This template will do the following: